Iceland

 • Volatile activity due to dependence on tourist inflows

-• Wage growth higher than productivity growth
+• Wage growth exceeding productivity growth

 贸易交流